datacarpentry/r-socialsci/episodes/02-Reading-text-files.md

 We will demonstrate this functionality by importing the SN7577 dataset in both the tab delimited (SN7577.tab) and the SPSS (SN7577_spss.sav) formats.

-Full details of the SN7577 dataset are available [here]
+Full details of the SN7577 dataset are available [here](https://discover.ukdataservice.ac.uk/catalogue/?sn=7577&type=data%20catalogue).